Popup-Meeting-Rooms-Project/IoT/README.md

   - Connecting to the MQTT broker
 6. The serial monitor will output messages when the status of motion detection changes _(The serial monitor will display the JSON message sent to the `hh-iot-mqtt/outTopic` topic.
 More on topics at [3.4.
 Topics](#mqtt-broker-topics))_
 7. Poll the connected devices following the steps under "Polling connected devices"

+   - If there are issues uploading try changing upload speed to 115200.

 ### <a name="esp32-polling-connected-devices"></a>2.5.
 Polling connected devices